woz-u/DS-Student-Resources/DS110-Final-Project/DS110-Syllabus.md

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>

-### Required Resources:
+## Required Resources:
-- Ground-based students are required to bring a laptop computer (either PC or MacBook) to class every day.
+- Ground-based students are required to bring a late model laptop computer (either PC or MacBook) to class every day.

-- Online students are required to have a laptop or desktop computer with internet access.
+- Online students are required to have a late model laptop or desktop computer with internet access.

-- Minimum: PC (Windows) or Mac laptop.
+- Minimum: PC (Windows) or Mac (Big Sur or newer) laptop.
 8GB ram, 512GB HD, Intel Core i5,  AMD Ryzen 5, or Apple Intel or M1 Chipsets.

-- Recommended: PC (Windows) or Mac laptop.
+- Recommended: PC (Windows) or Mac laptop(Big Sur or newer).
 16GB ram, 1TB SSD, Intel Core i7, AMD Ryzen 7, or Apple M1/M1 Pro Chipsets.

-- Professionals: PC (Windows) or Mac.
+- Professionals: PC (Windows) or Mac(Big Sur or newer).
 32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.

 - It is a requirement that you are able to download programming resources to your laptop/desktop for this class.
-(This means you need a steady internet high-bandwidth connection.)
+(This means you need a steady internet high bandwidth connection.)

-- You are required to have a quiet place to study and to focus on the material.
+- You are required to have a quiet place to study and to be able to focus on the material.

 - You are required to have uninterrupted weekly 1:1 video meetings with your mentor.